 This multi-methods initial study aims to:

-- Explore the motivations of using Dating Apps by young disabled adults with life limited conditions and with older adults, groups that are known to experience social isolation and loneliness
+- Explore the motivations of using dating Apps by young and older adults, that are known to experience social isolation and loneliness

-- What impact do Dating Apps offer adults across the life span in their emotional, physical health and wellbeing?
+- What impact do Dating Apps offer adults across the life span in their emotional, physical, mental health and wellbeing?

-- How do Dating Apps (if any) reduce social isolation and enhance social connectedness for diverse populations(e.g. adults aged 50+ years and young adults with life limited conditions)?
+- How do Dating Apps (if any) reduce social isolation and enhance social connectedness for older adults?

-- What are the Impact, behaviour and usability experiences and associated technologies of engaging with Dating Apps?
+- What are the Impact, behaviour and usability experiences of engaging with Dating Apps?